lee-elenbaas/passing-thoughts/_posts/2016-09-13-proper-procedure.markdown

 And when the other side does not uphold his end of the bargain you basically have several options:
 - Blow the whole agreement
-- Ignore it and stay quite
+- Ignore it and stay quiet
 - Do it yourself and demand compensation

 The last option is the trickiest one, it is based on three steps.